xelatihy/yocto-gl/docs/yocto/yocto_sampling.md

 Yocto/Sampling supports generating points uniformly on geometric primitives.
 Use `sample_disk(uv)` to uniformly sample a disk and `sample_triangle(uv)` to uniformly sample a triangle.
-For triangles we also support direct sampling of triangle points with `sample_triangle(p0,p1,p2,ruv)`. by warping random numbers from the unit square to
- uniformly over the unit hemisphere and sphere, or cosine distributed over the hemisphere, using respectively `sample_hemisphere(ruv)`, `sample_sphere(ruv)`, `sample_hemisphere_cos(ruv)` `sample_hemisphere_cos(ruv)` and `sample_hemisphere_cos(ruv)`.
+For triangles we also support direct sampling of triangle points with `sample_triangle(p0, p1, p2, ruv)`. by warping random numbers from the unit square to uniformly over the unit hemisphere and sphere, or cosine distributed over the hemisphere, using respectively `sample_hemisphere(ruv)`, `sample_sphere(ruv)`, `sample_hemisphere_cos(ruv)` `sample_hemisphere_cos(ruv)` and `sample_hemisphere_cos(ruv)`.